Issue

 -

-Container images do NOT have ca-certificates installed
+Container images have ca-certificates installed

-Migrating from ConfigMap to Sidecar Injector
+Migrating from ConfigMap to Sidecar injector

 You may have set this up previously and wish to use the current recommended method, or maybe you got started here before finding the new method.
-If that is the case, you’ll need to undo some changes before following the steps for setting up the sidecar injector.
+If that is the case, you’ll need to undo some changes before following the steps for setting up the Sidecar injector.
 The steps in this article are to remove the certificates based on the below steps for setting them up.

-Pre - 2.138.3.1 Solution with ConfigMaps
+Solution with ConfigMaps

-For version lower than 2.138.3.1, the following solution can be used:
+For versions lower than 2.138.3.1, the following solution can be used:

 -